reflectoring/reflectoring.github.io/_posts/2021-06-16-spring-cloud-aws-ses.md

 }

 ```
 Here we are calling the `send` method on the `mailSender` reference to send our email.
+The method takes `SimpleMailMessage` as parameter which is a container for email attributes like from address, to address and email text which we will send from our test class below.

-We test this by setting up a test class :
+We test this set up by calling this method from a test class :

 ```java
 @SpringBootTest